Regulatory and legislative risk

 Matters connected with climate change may also heighten the awareness of public opinion and the various stakeholders, altering the perception of Snam with possible impacts on Group results and investor behaviour.

 Legal and non-compliance risk

-Reputational verification and acceptance and signature of the Integrity Ethical Pact are the pillars of the system of controls aimed at preventing the risks associated with illegal behaviour and criminal infiltrations concerning our suppliers and subcontractors, with the aim of ensuring transparent relations and professional morality requirements in the whole chain of enterprises and for the whole duration of the relationship; in this context in 2017, on the occasion of the “Snam 75 & Partners’ Day” event, Snam dedicated a special space to the issue of ethics and transparency as excellence and innovation in business activity.
+Reputational verification and acceptance and stipulation of the Integrity Ethical Pact are the pillars of the system of controls aimed at preventing the risks associated with illegal behaviour and criminal infiltrations concerning our suppliers and subcontractors, with the aim of ensuring transparent relations and professional morality requirements in the whole chain of enterprises and for the whole duration of the relationship.

 Snam has been working since 2014 in partnership with Transparency International Italia and joined the Business Integrity Forum (BIF) and, in 2016, became the first Italian company to join the “Global Corporate Supporter Partnership”.

 As part of this collaboration, in October Snam renewed its partnership with Transparency International, the Secretary General of Berlin, during the 18th International Anti-Corruption Conference of Transparency International held in Copenhagen.
 On this occasion, Snam took part in a restricted round table that saw, for the first time, the participation of 4 private companies too, including Snam as the only Italian representative.